FDSN/StationXML/docs/level-response.rst

       Response :raw-html:`&rarr;`:raw-latex:`$\rightarrow$` Stage :raw-html:`&rarr;`:raw-latex:`$\rightarrow$` FIR

+   .. admonition:: Warning, Future Change

+      <FIR>: The NumeratorCoefficient field is likely to be changed to require at least one numerator in future versions of StationXML.

+   .. admonition:: Warning, Future Change

+      <FIR>: The NumeratorCoefficient field is likely to be renamed to Numerator in future versions of StationXML.

    .. container:: description

       Response type for FIR filter.
-FIR filters are also commonly documented using the Coefficients element, with this newer type allowing representation of symmetric FIR coefficients without repeating them.
+FIR filters are also commonly documented using a digital Coefficients element with no denominators, but it is preferred to use this type allowing representation of symmetric FIR coefficients without repeating them.